As a pastor or church leader, I know you want to be used by God. As a leader of leaders, I know you want to help others to be usable by God.

 2. Keep your eyes open.

 One of the most misunderstood words in leadership circles is the word vision.
-We think of vision as prediction, but none of us can know the future the way God does.
-Vision is seeing God at work in your present situation and moving with Him.
-It’s about getting in on what God is doing in the world and being a part of it where He has placed you.
+We think of vision as predicting the future, but none of us can know the future the way God does.
+Vision is seeing God at work in your present situation and moving with him.
+It’s about getting in on what God is doing in the world and being a part of it where he has placed you.
+If your vision isn’t in alignment with what God is doing, you are off-course.
+As David said, “Keep your eyes open for God, watch for his works; be alert for signs of his presence” (Psalm 105:4 The Message).

 3. Keep your heart grateful.